captain-ray/blockchain_Using_Nodejs/README.md

 ## 1.1 block structure

-A block is composed of {

-'index',

- 'data'(transaction),

- 'previousHash',

- 'timestamp',

- 'nonce'(a random seed used for mining),
+A block is composed of 'index', 'data'(transaction), 'previousHash', 'timestamp',  'nonce'(a random seed used for mining), 'currentHash'

- 'currentHash',

-}

 ```
 block structure={